phonghuule/optimize-lambda-functions/README.md

 # **Optimize Lambda Function For Cost and Performance**

-This lab is provided as part of **[AWS Innovate For Every Application Edition](https://aws.amazon.com/events/aws-innovate/apj/for-every-app/)**
+This lab is provided as part of **[AWS Innovate For Every Application Edition](https://aws.amazon.com/events/aws-innovate/apj/for-every-app/)**, it has been adapted from this [workshop](https://catalog.workshops.aws/serverless-optimization/en-US)

 Click [here](https://github.com/phonghuule/aws-innovate-fea-2022) to explore the full list of hands-on labs.